microsoft/finops-toolkit/docs-mslearn/framework/optimize/licensing.md

 ## Before you begin

-Having an understanding of Microsoft's various licensing models, such as per-user licensing, per-device licensing, subscription-based licensing (e.g., Microsoft 365), and perpetual licensing (e.g., Microsoft Office), is crucial for optimizing licensing agreements and ensuring compliance with vendor terms, while familiarity with Microsoft's diverse portfolio of cloud services, including Azure, Microsoft 365 (formerly Office 365), Dynamics 365, and other SaaS offerings, is essential for making informed decisions regarding subscription management and cost optimization, understanding their features, pricing structures, and usage patterns.
+Understanding Microsoft's licensing models—such as per-user, per-device, subscription-based (like Microsoft 365), and perpetual (like Microsoft Office) is crucial for optimizing agreements and ensuring compliance.
+Familiarity with Microsoft's cloud services, including Azure, Microsoft 365, Dynamics 365, and other SaaS offerings, is essential for informed subscription management and cost optimization.
+This understanding includes knowing their features, pricing structures, and usage patterns.

 <br>